RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Experiments

-Beyond nighttime color constancy, we further examine whether the proposed method generalizes to daytime and indoor scenarios.
-To adapt SGP-LRD to well-lit daytime datasets, we remove the local variance filtering and color deviation filtering modules, and subsequently perform our RL-based parameter tuning.
-The evaluation results on the Gehler-Shi dataset ~\cite{gehler2008bayesian, shi2010reprocessed} are shown in Tab.~\ref{tab:gehler_results}.
+Beyond nighttime color constancy, we further examine whether the proposed method generalizes to daytime scenarios.
+To adapt SGP-LRD to well-lit datasets, we remove the local variance and the color deviation filtering modules, and subsequently perform our RL-based parameter tuning.
+The evaluation results on Gehler-Shi dataset~\cite{gehler2008bayesian, shi2010reprocessed} are shown in \cref{tab:gehler_results}.
 Despite being tailored for low-light nighttime scenes, RL-AWB achieves state-of-the-art generalization capability compared with other baselines.